McC4b3r/caberWordle/README.md

 ## Interview Prompt

-Create a game similar to [Wordle](https://www.nytimes.com/games/wordle/index.html), but using a custom word list we provide containing words composed of unique characters that are 2 to 5 characters long.
+Create a game similar to [Wordle](https://www.nytimes.com/games/wordle/index.html), but using a custom word list we provide containing words  that are 2 to 5 unique characters long.
 All other rules will remain the same.

 The rules of wordle are as follows (from [Wikipedia](https://en.wikipedia.org/wiki/Wordle#Gameplay)):